Ask Celes – Has Anyone Ever Discouraged You From Working on Your Blog?

 Then there were other things people said to advise me against continuing on, like the impending economic recession (in fact, I quit *right* at the onset of the recession), my relative young age to be in the field of personal development (people kept saying I was too young and didn’t have enough experience, yada yada), perceived instability and uncertainty of my desired path (since I was starting my own business/practice, and had no experience doing so before), cutting off of my income stream (I would essentially be earning nothing for as long as it would take for me to achieve results), etc.

 While all these were valid points no doubt, ultimately it was a matter of living in line with my life vision.
 I was very clear what I wanted to achieve in my life, 1, 3, 5, years from then – to be making a real difference in others’ lives, via helping them to grow and live their best lives.
 I was very clear about my life purpose – to grow and help others grow.
 I was very clear that this was what I wanted to do for the rest of my life.
-I already knew that this was the case, even before I joined P&G, as I detailed in Two Important Things that Led to My Discovery of My Real Purpose and Living in Alignment with Your Purpose (parts 4 and 7 of the Discover Your Life’s Purpose series).
+I already knew that this was the case, even before I joined P&G, as I detailed in Two Important Things that Led Me to Discover My Real Purpose and Living in Alignment with Your Purpose (parts 4 and 7 of the Discover Your Life’s Purpose series).

 Because I was so clear on my vision, other things didn’t matter.
 Others’ attempts to discourage or sway me from my path didn’t work.
 I would simply focus on my vision, formulate my plans, and keep taking action consistently (Read: ESPER).